Skip to content

 Grid lines

 Grid lines are hidden by default in GenomeSpy and can be enabled for each view using the grid property.
-The default behavior will be configurable once GenomeSpy supports themes.
+Global defaults can be configured with config.axis*.

 Genome axis for loci